 Singing: Why some people love it and why others panic at the thought.
 What's so great about singing anyway?

-After the service on August 25th, Tom Tyre will facilitate a special community sing called "Sing UBUNTU: A Come As You Are Song Gathering."
+After the service on August 25th, Tom Tyre facilitated a special community sing called "Sing UBUNTU: A Come As You Are Song Gathering."

 A Community Sing

 For the sheer JOY of it

 Come as you are.
 No experience needed.

 You can also Email Bethany Bert at firstname.lastname@example.org for more information.